kyma-project/btp-manager/docs/contributor/04-10-workflows.md

 The workflow:
-- fetches the **last-k3s-versions** tag versions of k3s releases
+- Fetches the **last-k3s-versions** tag versions of k3s releases
-- prepares the **last-k3s-versions** k3s clusters with the Docker registries using the list of versions from the previous step
+- Prepares the **last-k3s-versions** k3s clusters with the Docker registries using the list of versions from the previous step
-- waits for the binary image to be ready in the registry
+- Waits for the binary image to be ready in the registry
-- runs the E2E tests on the clusters
+- Runs the E2E tests on the clusters
-- waits for all tests to finish
+- Waits for all tests to finish

 ### Unit Tests